 Steps to Take After a Greenville Car Accident

-When you’re in a car accident that wasn’t your fault, the steps you take in the aftermath can have a big impact on your case.
+When you’re in a car accident that wasn’t your fault, or you were in an at-fault accident, the steps you take in the aftermath can have a big impact on your case.
 Here is what you should do to protect your legal rights:

 Take Action to Ensure Your Safety